SoftwareAG/c8y-docs/content/change-logs/application-enablement/ui-c8y-1020-26-0-add-new-branding-editor-7017.md

 The branding editor has been enhanced.
 It now supports:
 * maintaining multiple branding variants
 * easy switching between branding variants
-* brand apps differently
+* branding apps differently
 * adding custom CSS
 * editing the branding JSON object directly from the UI
-* import/export of branding variants
+* importing/exporting branding variants
 * invalidating cookie consents when a new privacy policy is provided
 * dark theme